2026-19

 Once a graph is built, a generic algorithm can be used to query references, given a definition, or vice-versa.
 It incorporates some basic lexical scoping rules.
 If no results are found, it can fall back to the n-gram index to perform a text-based search.

 At index time, a graph is generated for each file in the worktree, at query time, each graph is stiched together to get defs/refs across a project.
 Thus, only one file in the index needs an update when one file in the worktree changes.
+A file is a good boundary to draw around a unit of the index.

-Package repositories on AT
+Package Repositories on AT

 I have had a project in my graveyard of projects to write a crate registry on AT.
 The idea is to simply use a user's PDS as a single-tenant package registry.
 The following are steps needed to achieve that: